jgreen124/intro-comp-sys/review/midterm2Review/README.md

 #### Problem 3

-Question: Describe a potential configuration for hardware threads – software threads (user and kernel threads) for an environment of 4 physical cores, applying Intel’s hyper- threading.
+Question: Describe a potential configuration for hardware threads – software threads (user and kernel threads) for an environment of 4 physical cores, applying Intel’s hyper-threading.
 Let’s assume that our OS is such that restricts the total number of software threads to 100.

+- At most we can run 8 threads in parallel at the same time
+- At most, `user threads + kernel threads = 100`
+- Let's assume 1:1 model (each user thread maps to one kernel thread)
+- Since threads may not need to be active all the time we can use more threads